Mert3332wo/creator-docs/content/en-us/sound/assets.md

 1. Visit the [Creations](https://create.roblox.com/dashboard/creations?activeTab=Audio) page, sorted by [AUDIO](https://create.roblox.com/dashboard/creations?activeTab=Audio).
 2. In the list of audio assets below the upload widget, click the asset for which to grant permission.
-3. In the **Experiences with Access** section, enter the **Universe&nbsp;IDs** of the experiences you want to grant permission to, separating multiple IDs with commas.
+3. In the **Experiences with Access** section, enter the ** of the experiences you waermission to, separating m IDs with commas.

    <img src="../assets/creator-dashboard/Audio-Asset-Permission-IDs.png" width="750" />